karanliknotalar/classify-yolo-dataset/README.md

-# Draw or Original Classify Yolo Dataset
+# Draw or Original Classify Yolo Dataset or Augment Dataset

 Split your existing dataset into folders with classes.
 While doing this, make it as an original picture or a box-drawn picture and save it.